 Students are expected to attend school regularly and be on time for classes in order to receive maximum benefit from the instructional program and to develop habits of punctuality, self-discipline, and responsibility.
 There is a direct relationship between school attendance, poor academic performance, and school dropouts.
-Students who have good attendance generally achieve higher grades enjoy school more fully and are more desirable employees after leaving school.
+Students, who have good attendance generally achieve higher grades, enjoy school more fully and are more desirable employees after leaving school.
 Regular attendance is the responsibility of the students and their parents.
 The school has the responsibility to provide instruction, report attendance to parents and when necessary, take further action against students who do not attend school regularly.

-Absences are neither excused nor unexcused; an absence is an absence.
-Most time out of school counts toward absences, including late starts and early pick-ups.
+Absences are unexcused until a parent/guardian or doctor confirms the student's absence.
+It is imperative that parents call before 8:00 AM on the day their child is absent.
+ALL time out of school counts toward absences, including late arrivals and early pick-ups.
+Late arrivals and early pickups can also impact PAWS for Excellence eligibility.
 Students are required to miss no more than 16 cumulative days of school per year.
-Missing any more time than this puts your child under then 90% attendance requirement.
+Missing any more time than this puts your child under the 90% attendance requirement.
 These 16 days should be more than enough to accommodate true illness, scheduled appointments, family emergencies, etc. If you know your child will be having a medical issue that will take them out of school for more than a few days, please contact the school as some accommodations may be available.
 The following steps will be taken regarding absences:

 - 1. Parents of students who attended less than 90% of the previous school year will receive a letter informing parents of the attendance policy from the school liaison counselor. - 2.
-4 absences will result in a letter home and a student meeting with the school liaison counselor. - 3.
-6 absences will result in a letter home and a student meeting with attendance review board. - 4.
-8 absences will result in a letter home requiring parent to schedule a meeting with school administration. - 5.
-Students who have missed, or that we see is headed to miss, more than 16 days for the given school year may be referred to attend STMS Truancy Court.
-If the problem persists referrals may be made to Jefferson County Juvenile and/or Children's Division Offices.
+4 absences will result in a letter home and a student meeting with the school counselor. - 3.
+6 absences will result in a letter home and a student meeting with school attendance review board. - 4.
+8 absences will result in a letter home requiring parent to schedule a meeting with school administration.
+School/Family Liaison, Jefferson County Juvenile, and/or Children's Division Office may be involved at this time to help resolve student attendance issues. - 5.
+Students who have missed 16 days for the given school year will be referred to Jefferson County Juvenile and/or Children's Division Offices.